 They also displayed reduced triglycerides, TC, and LDL-C, and increased high-density lipoprotein cholesterol (HDL-C), which is widely considered healthy.

 There is also a possibility that this mushroom could improve brain function.
-A study published in The International Journal of Biological Macromolecules investigated the impact of a combination of enoki and ginsenosides, a compound found in ginseng.
+A study published in The International Journal of Biological Macromolecules investigated the impact of a combination of enoki and ginsenosides, compounds found in ginseng.
 The researchers found that pairing them led to potential improvement in the brain function of rats with Alzheimer’s.